Wednesday, March 23, 2022

 Allan Gowans, The Comfortable House, North American Suburban Architecture 1890 - 1930.

 Well before the California bungalow came along and took Victoria by storm (appearing in droves after 1910), the city enjoyed a lingering affair with an earlier version of this imported house type.
 For several decades, from at least the late 1890s to the epochal first world war, bungalows of colonial pedigree appeared along the edges of downtown and in newly emerging suburbs.
-Mostly workaday affordable housing, often designed by local contractors but sometimes reflecting high-style designs by local architects, these modern single-storey homes could often be quite gorgeous in their understated simplicity.
-As argued in a previous article (Victoria's Colonial Bungalow Fling (1)), this type of bungalow had deep roots in the Victoria region, having first appeared early in the colony's history in certain exotic features of its Colonial Administration Buildings, popularly known as the Birdcages.
-Their distinctive bell-cast hipped roofs, ample verandahs, and placement close to the ground plane would go on to enjoy a second life in the design of houses for year-round accommodation.
-The building above (date unknown) on Niagara Street in James Bay, offers a simple-yet-elegant interpretation of the genre: ground-hugging form, fronted by a rustic stone foundation, faceted bay window with shade hoods, shingled arts-and-crafts exterior, its verandah tucked under a hipped roof that lifts at the edges.
-The only thing missing here is any attempt to exploit the roof for additional living space, as indicated by the absence of dormers.
+Mostly workaday affordable housing, often designed by local contractors but sometimes reflecting higher-style designs by local architects, these modern single-storey homes could often be quite gorgeous in their understated simplicity.
+As argued in a previous article (Victoria's Colonial Bungalow Fling (1)), this type of bungalow had deep roots in the Victoria region, having made a first appearance early in the colony's history in certain exotic features of its Colonial Administration Buildings, popularly known as the Birdcages.
+Their distinctively hipped roofs, ample verandahs, and their placement close to the ground plane would go on to enjoy a second life in the design of houses for accommodation.
+The building above (date unknown) on Niagara Street in James Bay, offers a simple-yet-elegant interpretation of the genre: ground-hugging form fronted by a rustic stone foundation, faceted bay window with shade hoods, shingled arts-and-crafts exterior, its verandah tucked under a hipped roof that is lifted at the edges.
+The only thing missing here is any attempt to exploit the roof for additional living space, indicated by the absence of dormers.

-It's hard to know just how many of these often-fetching homes were actually constructed during the building's heyday, as there is no comprehensive list that I'm aware of and heritage-listing by municipalities is erratic at best.
-The beauty above, with ground floor classical detailing largely intact, apparently enjoys no heritage protection.
-The dormer above the recessed entryway has been modified to incorporate additional windows for more light, but unfortunately the new windows are not up to the standard of the building's original millwork.
-Colonial bungalows benefited hugely from the availability of cheap, high-quality, old growth timber milled or split from B.C.'s abundant fir and cedar forests, a factor that helped to keep their costs down for consumers.
-The other factor moderating cost was the availability of cheap lots opened up by electric streetcar services, which commenced early in 1890.
-The house shown here is large enough to be in suites, as the separate power meters visible in the photo above suggest.
+It's hard to know just how many of these often-fetching homes were actually constructed during the type's heyday, as there is no comprehensive list that I'm aware of and heritage-listing by municipalities is erratic at best.
+The beautiful example above, with its ground floor classical detailing mostly intact, apparently enjoys no heritage protection (it is far from alone in this regard).
+The dormer above the recessed entryway has been modified to incorporate additional windows to admit more light, but unfortunately the new windows are not up to the standard of the original millwork.
+Colonial bungalows benefited hugely from the availability of cheap, high-quality, old growth timber that was milled or split from B.C.'s abundant fir and cedar forests, a factor that helped to keep costs down for consumers.
+The other factor moderating cost was the sudden availability of cheap lots that were opened up by electric streetcar services, a process that commenced early in 1890.
+The house shown here is large enough to now be suited, as the separate power meters visible in the photo above suggest.

-The dormers typically added to the roof form in colonial bungalows enabled utilization of the roof space for bedrooms and a bathroom.
-Over time, these tended to get larger.
-Given the size of the dormers above, the spatial gain over a plain storage attic is considerable, and sufficient to allow an upper suite as suggested by the secondary entrance, which may have been added-on (it's a little hard to tell, but the roof over it is inconsistent with any other details).
-Note the quality glazing in the intact dormer and the subtle use of leaded glass panes, a frequent modest-but-pleasing feature on houses like this.
-In all, this colonial bungalow is a choicely rendered version of the house type, situated on an irregular, oversized lot, which in my opinion merits preservation.
-The photo below shows the building from a different angle: note the way the shingled siding curves outwards above the belly band, in effect serving as a drip ledge to steer moisture away from the foundation.
+The dormers typically added to the roof form in upscale colonial bungalows enabled utilization of the roof space for additional bedrooms and a second bathroom.
+Over time, the space captured tended to get larger.
+Given the size of the dormers above, the spatial gain over a plain storage attic is considerable, and sufficient to allow an upper suite as is suggested by the secondary entrance, which may have been added-on (it's a little hard to tell, but the roof over it is inconsistent with any other details on the building).
+Note the quality glazing in the intact dormer and the subtle use of leaded glass panes, a frequent modest-but-pleasing feature on houses of the genre.
+In all, this colonial bungalow is a choicely rendered version of the house type, situated on an irregular, oversized lot, which in my opinion definitely merits heritage designation.
+The photo below shows the building from a different angle: note the way the shingled siding is curved outwards just above the belly band, in effect serving as a drip ledge that steers moisture away from the foundations.
 Note also the continuation of the decorative brackets under the advancing bay windows, a mark of decorative excellence.

-In the US the term 'colonial' refers to a revival of housing types associated with America's colonial phase: typically these are two-storey houses, symmetrical in appearance, and often adorned with over-scale classical columns in higher-style versions.
-In Victoria the term 'colonial' refers to a house type integral to the British imperial experience in India, reaching all the way back to a humble Indian bungalow with a defining hipped roof form and a significant verandah.
-Victoria's colonial bungalow is an imported, stylized version of this Anglo-Indian dwelling, a source it shares with the later California bungalow but one whose original form it models more closely.
+In the US use of the term 'colonial' refers to a revival of the housing types that are associated with America's colonial phase: typically two-storey houses, symmetrical in appearance, and often adorned with over-scale classical columns in higher-style versions.
+Here in Victoria BC the term 'colonial' refers to a house type that's integral to the British imperial experience in India, one that reaches all the way back to a humble Indian bungalow with a defining hipped roof and a significant verandah.
+Victoria's colonial bungalow is an imported, stylized version of this Anglo-Indian dwelling, a source it shares with the later California bungalow but one whose original form it mimics much more closely.
 Allan Gowans in his insightful The Comfortable House notes that "the British had from the first thought of bungalows as places of retreat, whether from the natives of their empire or from the artificialities of home society."

-The experience of living in these adapted Indian bungalows transformed the lives of their English inhabitants, creating lasting associations that traveled with the building type as it was exported to Britain's other Pacific colonies, or when in the later nineteenth century it appeared in England as seaside recreational housing.
-Life in these single-storey, low-sitting buildings took a shape very different from the tightly ordered and conventional one in the mother country.
+The experience of living in these adapted Indian bungalows over time transformed the lives of their expatriate English inhabitants, creating lasting associations that traveled with the building type as it was exported to Britain's other Pacific colonies, or when in the later nineteenth century it showed up in England as seaside recreational housing.
+Life in these single-storey, low-sitting buildings took a shape that was very different from the tightly ordered and more conventional one in the mother country.

-A bungalow was much more open spatially, as well as more separate physically by dint of being built in its own compound, than most dwellings back home, making it far less formal and socially confining than more standard forms of British housing.
-This newfound freedom was especially characteristic of life enjoyed on the verandah, an intermediate social space where different orders and ranks could mingle more readily (see inset photo, right).
-For it was here in the cool relief from scorching heat on the bungalow's deep perimeter verandahs, tucked under its hipped and somewhat exaggerated roof form, that informality of conversation and manners, and a more relaxed approach to social life, could develop.
+A bungalow was much more open spatially as well as more separate physically by dint of being built in its own compound, than most dwellings back home, making it far less formal and socially confining than the more standard forms of British housing.
+This newfound freedom was especially characteristic of the life that was enjoyed on the verandah, an intermediate social space where different orders and ranks could mingle more readily (see inset photo, right).
+For it was here in the cool relief from scorching heat on the bungalow's deep perimeter verandahs, tucked under its hipped and somewhat exaggerated roof form, that informality of conversation and manners, and a more relaxed approach to social life in general, could develop.

-Successive iterations of the Anglo-Indian bungalow elaborated the verandah both as an outdoor room and as a novel and appealing social space.
-One enters a bungalow through this transitional environment, and the experience of entering and perhaps lingering there conveyed unique impressions.
+Successive iterations of the Anglo-Indian bungalow elaborated the verandah as an outdoor room and as a novel and appealing social space.
+One enters a bungalow through this transitional environment, and the experience of entering it and perhaps being drawn into lingering there developed unique impressions.
 As the verandah's design was further refined, the building's shape evolved around it.
-Over time the bungalow's design became more playful and eclectic, absorbing features from European architecture - like classical detailing - quite handily.
+Over time bungalow design became more playful and eclectic, absorbing features from European architecture - such as classical detailing - quite handily.
 When the colonial bungalow came to be built outside of India, a hip roof with a recessed verandah was frequently used to invoke the building type.
 A significant fronting verandah under a plain or styled hip roof was thus both symbolically and practically important when a Victoria version of the colonial bungalow began taking shape.
-The example below, once located at 1580 Beach Drive in Oak Bay and now apparently enjoying a second life somewhere on Saltspring Island, was designed by expatriate architect John Gerhard Tiarks in 1898.
+The example below, once located at 1580 Beach Drive in Oak Bay and now apparently enjoying a second life somewhere on Saltspring Island, was designed by architect John Gerhard Tiarks in 1898.

-In part one of this article, I attempted to shed some light on the process whereby the colonial bungalow's form came to be 'indigenized' here in Victoria.
+In part one of this article, I attempted to shed some light on the process whereby the colonial bungalow's form actually came to be indigenized in Victoria.
 This process began, according to a consensus of opinion among historians of the era, with the Colonial Administrative Buildings designed by W. O. Tiedemann in 1858.
-It was followed later by the works of expatriate British architect John Tiarks, beginning about 1898 with a sequence of colonial bungalows erected in Oak Bay.
-In tandem, on identical timelines, the oeuvre of local architect Samuel Maclure confirmed the form's relevance to Victoria, shaped it in novel ways through a long sequence of high-style versions that ran over nearly three decades, and may have contributed significantly to the shape the building ultimately took in the hands of local contractors and other architects designing houses for a growing suburban market.
+These were followed much later by the works of expatriate British architect John Tiarks, beginning about 1898 with a sequence of colonial bungalows erected in Oak Bay.
+In tandem, and on identical timelines, the oeuvre of local architect Samuel Maclure confirmed the form's relevance to Victoria.
+Maclure shaped the house type in novel ways through a long sequence of high-style versions that ran over nearly three decades.
+And he may have contributed significantly to the shape the building ultimately took in the hands of local contractors as well as other architects designing/building houses for a growing suburban market.

-Colonial bungalows were often designed by architects for clients of means who expressly sought this type of structure.
+Colonial bungalows were sometimes designed by architects for clients of means who were expressly seeking this type of structure.
 The version pictured above, designed by architect Hoult Horton for the McBeath family in 1911, is a prime example of a high-style variant.
-Finely wrought, with stylish classical columns in turned wood, dentils under the cornice, and classical brackets supporting its projecting roof, this massive structure is set close to the ground, shingle-sided above the belt course, and dressed to ground level in contrasting drop siding.
-This bungalow is also endowed with an absolutely enticing entryway, featuring a stepped balustrade and landing that lead to a substantial verandah wrapped around two faces of the building.
-Sadly, leaded glass that was originally part of its ensemble of features has apparently been removed, as successive owners have turned the building to suites.
+Finely wrought, with stylish classical columns made of turned wood, dentils under the cornice, and classical brackets supporting a projecting roof, this massive structure is set close to the ground, shingle-sided above the belt course, and dressed to ground level in contrasting drop siding.
+This bungalow is also endowed with an absolutely entrancing entryway, featuring a stepped balustrade and landing leading to a substantial verandah that wraps around three faces of the building.
+Sadly, leaded glass that was originally part of the ensemble of features has apparently been removed, as successive owners have turned the building into suites.

-To give an idea just how massive this structure actually is, I counted at least seven suites in what was originally a single family home!
-The building came equipped with dormers on all four sides of its hip roof, allowing the roof area to be effectively exploited as living space.
-The front and rear dormers have scroll-sawn balusters supporting low railings and are designed for summer use as sleeping porches.
-Verandahs also run along parts of three sides of the oblong structure, which is located at 614 Seaforth Street in Victoria West.
-It is listed on the Canadian Heritage Register as a building of significance, although the photos portraying it on the CHR website seem to diminish its overall size significantly, rendering it as a very ordinary example of the colonial bungalow.
-It was heritage-designated locally in 1977.
+To give an idea just how massive this structure actually is, I counted at least seven suites in what was originally a home for a single family!
+The building comes equipped with dormers on all four sides of its hipped roof, allowing it to be effectively exploited as living space.
+The front and rear dormers have scroll-sawn balusters that support low railings and they are designed for summer use as sleeping porches.
+Verandahs run part-way down the sides of the oblong structure, located at 614 Seaforth Street in Victoria West.
+It is listed on the Canadian Heritage Register as a building of significance, although the photos portraying it on the CHR website seem to diminish its overall magnitude significantly, rendering it instead as a very ordinary example of the colonial bungalow.
+It is a very grand building in reality, and was heritage-designated locally in 1977.

 Most early versions of the colonial bungalow were not nearly as elaborate as the McBeath home, as contractors increasingly looked to them to provide more-affordable forms of contemporary housing.
 Some came very plainly adorned, with only a dwarf symbolic dormer, or even with no dormers at all.
 But over time, builders came to offer stock layouts with potential for prospective clients to select from menus of features allowing for more elaborate detailing.
 Many of these features improved both interior and exterior appearances, potentially adding touches of art and luxury to meet the taste of clients.
 There are many examples of builders adding artful components to make their efforts more appealing to a broader audience.
 Yet over time, not a few builders preferred instead to contract the building's footprint further in order to compress costs, while simultaneously lessening the use of artistic features in the service of the same end.
 But even a workaday builder's version, like the one shown below from Oak Bay, often came with some generous touches like stone foundations, brackets and dentil molding, and a faceted bay window with a decorative leaded glass panel.
 What was likely once open as a verandah (facade, left) may subsequently have been enclosed for interior spatial gain, a very common occurrence on smaller instances of the building type.
 One result is virtually no front verandah, which rather contradicts the house type.